-Marketers would do well to remember Gen X - we cover in our latest Forbes article
+Marketers would do well to remember Gen X

 The forgotten generation is the subject of Angela Woo’s latest piece on Forbes.
 In the article, she encourages marketers to get Generation X back on their radars, because even though this group of 38-53 year olds is smaller than its counterparts, they’re still powerful spenders.
 She writes “Savvy marketers would do well to remember Gen Xers, not only as a spending powerhouse, but also as a strong influencer on the other generations.”

 The article covers tips for reaching out to this generation with approaches like: